The Facts (1, 7-9)

 Since most cases of sinusitis are caused by a virus, your doctor or pharmacist may only recommend oral (e.g., phenylephrine*, pseudoephedrine) or topical (e.g., oxymetazoline, xylometazoline) decongestants, saline nasal sprays or rinses, and pain medications such as acetaminophen or ibuprofen, to help relieve symptoms.
 If you have heart disease, high blood pressure, thyroid disease, diabetes, glaucoma, or prostate problems, or if you are pregnant or breast-feeding, talk to your doctor before taking these medications.

 Decongestant sprays should not be used for more than 3 days in a row or they can cause "rebound congestion."
-Steam inhalation and cool mist humidifiers may also help.
-It may help to add eucalyptus and menthol-based decongestants to the hot water.
-Although they are safe for adults, decongestants are not recommended for young children.
+Steam inhalation and hot, wet towels over the affected sinuses may help relieve the swollen membranes.
+Drinking hot beverages can also help promote drainage.

 If these measures do not improve symptoms after 10 days, or if your symptoms are severe, then your doctor may prescribe antibiotics.
 Antibiotics are not usually prescribed because acute sinusitis is usually viral in nature.
-The typical duration of antibiotic treatment is 5 to 7 days for adults and 10 to 14 days for children.
+The typical duration of antibiotic treatment is 5 to 7 days for adults and 10 days for children.
 If the infection becomes chronic (lasting more than 3 months) the antibiotic therapy may be used for longer, usually up to 6 weeks.

 For chronic sinusitis, your doctor may prescribe a corticosteroid (nasal spray or tablets) with or without antibiotics.
 Your doctor may also suggest saline rinses and decongestants to relieve your symptoms.
 Antihistamines may be suggested if allergies are contributing to chronic sinusitis.
 Surgery may be an option for people with chronic sinusitis that is not responding to treatment.